lumeland/lume.land/docs/core/merged-keys.md

 ---
 title: Merged keys
-description: Configure how the data is merged
+description: Configure how data is merged
 order: 12
 ---